HavyuAI/HavyuAI-legal/privacy.md

 We do not currently sync your workout data to any cloud server.
 If we add cloud backup in a future version, we will update this policy and request your explicit opt-in before any sync occurs.

 ## 8. Subscriptions and Payments (Free / Pro Tiers)
 Havyu AI offers both Free and Pro tiers.
-All payments and subscriptions are processed securely through the Apple App Store.
+All payments and subscriptions are processed securely through your app store — the Apple App Store on iOS or Google Play on Android.
 We do not collect, process, or store your payment information on our servers.
 Subscription state is managed by **RevenueCat**, our subscription infrastructure provider.

 ## 9. Diagnostics and Crash Reporting
 To ensure a stable experience, we use a third-party diagnostic service (**Sentry**) to capture crash reports and performance data.
 We configure our tools to strip personally identifiable information by default.
 This diagnostic data is used only to identify and fix problems and to improve app stability and performance.
 It is not used to track you and is not linked to your identity where technically avoidable; crash and performance data are associated only with an anonymous device identifier.

-## 10. Third-Party Sub-Processors
+## 10. Third Parties and Sub-Processors
-We use the following sub-processors to operate Havyu AI:
+We share data with the following third parties to operate Havyu AI:

 | Provider | Purpose | Data shared |
 |---|---|---|